Caffeine is a psychoactive drug that can cause or exacerbate anxiety and other stress-related signs and symptoms in many ways. Learn what you can do.

 - caffeine-induced sleep disorder

-There are more ways to consume caffeine than ever before.
+There are more sources of caffeine than ever before.

-You expect to find it in coffee, tea, chocolate, and cola soda but it’s also hidden in prescription drugs, over-the-counter painkillers, non-cola drinks, vitamin waters, brain tonics, and even in vitamins and herbal supplements.
-(24)
+You expect to find it in coffee, tea, chocolate, and cola soda, but it’s also hidden in prescription drugs, over-the-counter painkillers, non-cola drinks, vitamin waters, brain tonics, and even in vitamins and herbal supplements.
+(35)

-The amount of caffeine in energy drinks can be deceiving since some of the serving sizes are so small.
+The amount of caffeine in energy drinks can be deceiving since some of the serving sizes of these drinks are so small.

-5-Hour Energy Shot contains a jaw-dropping 100 mg per ounce.
+5-Hour Energy Shot contains a jaw-dropping 100 mg of caffeine per ounce.

 ✓Yerba Mate Tea See Amazon.com for best selection and value